Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Anna Boded and Ryan Fleck

-Released in 2019, Captain Marvel ranks the third highest-grossing movie by female directors of all time.
-Captain Marvel, a Kree soldier from beyond our planet, becomes entangled in an interstellar conflict between her own race and the Skrulls.
+Released in 2019, Captain Marvel features arguably the most powerful superhero in the MCU.
+For the uninitiated, Captain Marvel is a Kree soldier from beyond our planet who becomes entangled in an interstellar conflict between her own race and the Skrulls.
 Residing on Earth in 1995, she experiences persistent recollections of an alternate existence as Carol Danvers, a pilot in the U.S. Air Force.
-Assisted by Nick Fury, she tries to remember her mysterious history and her unique superhuman abilities to bring an end to the intergalactic war against the Skrulls.
+Assisted by Nick Fury, she tries to remember her mysterious history and her unique superhuman abilities in a bid to bring an end to the intergalactic war against the Skrulls.

 IMDb rating: 6.8/10